daac-tools/vibrato/README.md

 ### Notes

 There are corner cases where tokenization results in different outcomes due to cost tiebreakers.
-However, this is not an essential problem.
+However, this would be not an essential problem.

 ## User dictionary